hainguyenle89/nodejs-sequelize-restapi-keycloak-cache-lib/README.md

     // caching for each sequelize model methods
     // the cache function accepts 2 params:
-    // + "loggedInUserId" is the id of the user who has logged in to the system and is interacting with the model
+    // + "customKey": you can use any key string here to suit your project need on caching plan.
+For example, we use the "loggedInUserId" which is the id of the user who has logged in to the system and is interacting with the model
-    // + "id" is the primary key of the model instance with which the user is interacting
+    // + "id" is the primary key of the model instance with which the user is interacting let response = await Car.cache(customKey, null).findAll();

-    // caching for each loggedInUserId
-    let response = await Car.cache(loggedInUserId, null).findAll();
+    // caching for each "customKey", here example of "loggedInUserId" let response = await Car.cache(loggedInUserId, null).findAll();
     let response = await Car.cache(loggedInUserId, null).findAndCountAll();
     let response = await Car.cache(loggedInUserId, null).findOne();